Risks of heterogeneously persistent higher moments: Heterogeneously Persistent Higher Moments and Expected Returns

-Above described models combine the effects of volatility, skewness, and kurtosis representing different aspects of risk on the financial markets.
-The results allow us to identify the aspects of risk dominant in pricing the cross-section of stock and ETF returns, and understand the signs of these effects and their implications.
-Generally, investors with sensible preferences over risk prefer portfolios with lower volatility, higher skewness, and lower kurtosis \citep{kimball1993standard}, hence need to be compensated by higher returns for accepting portfolios with higher volatility, lower skewness, or higher kurtosis.
-However, it is not straightforward to connect these phenomena to the prices of risk.
-We are able to capture the conditions under which the price of volatility is positive/negative thanks to the Intertemporal CAPM \citep{merton1973intertemporal, campbell1996understanding, ang2006, chen2002intertemporal}.
 Market volatility is priced because it serves as a hedge against future changes on the market.
 If high volatility is connected to downward price movements, then an asset whose return has a positive sensitivity to market volatility is a desirable hedging instrument, hence the negative price of market volatility in such case.
 If the opposite holds, an asset with positive sensitivity to market volatility is undesirable, hence investors should require compensation for holding such asset.
-The sign of market volatility risk price is therefore usually expected to be negative due to the presence of the leverage effect, but the theory does not rule out the opposite effect.
-The empirical results regarding the effect of volatility on asset returns are also mixed.
-There is evidence that innovations to market volatility are negatively priced in the cross-section of asset returns \citep{ang2006, chang2013}, and non-robust evidence that idiosyncratic volatility has a positive effect on subsequent returns on assets in the TAQ database \citep{bollerslev2018}.
+The sign of market volatility risk price is therefore usually expected to be negative due to the presence of the leverage effect.
+Empirically, there is evidence that innovations to market volatility are negatively priced in the cross-section of asset returns \citep{ang2006, chang2013}, and non-robust evidence that idiosyncratic volatility has a positive effect on subsequent returns on assets in the TAQ database \citep{bollerslev2018}.

-Price of higher moments cannot be determined by observing the empirical correlations, since such approach would ignore the individual investors' risk attitudes like skewness preference. \cite{chabi2012pricing} concludes that the prices of market skewness risk, and market kurtosis risk depend on the fourth and fifth derivative of the utility function which are hard to sign.
-Hence, we shall perceive determining the prices of higher moment risks merely as an empirical exercise.
-Lastly, we expect that the prices of risk of the short-run and long-run components will retain the signs of the corresponding factors, but there is no force which would ensure that it will always be the case.
+Price of higher moments risk cannot be determined by observing the empirical correlations, since such approach would ignore the individual investors' risk attitudes like skewness preference. \cite{chabi2012pricing} concludes that the prices of market skewness risk, and market kurtosis risk depend on the fourth and fifth derivative of the utility function which are essentially hard to sign.
+Hence, we shall perceive determining the prices of higher moments risks merely as an empirical exercise.
+Lastly, the transitory and persistent components should be generally priced with the same sign as the corresponding aggregate risks.
+However, it can not be ruled out that the decomposition will uncover some effects that are opposite to those prevailing on aggregate for the particular higher moment.